top of page

 Discover

-I conducted a self-diary study for seven days, playing 1–2 hours each day.
-Recorded satisfaction level, retention motivation, and thoughts during game play.
+Improving a product begins with identifying the problems it faces.
+To do so, I conducted a self-diary study for seven days, playing 1–2 hours each day.
+Recorded satisfaction degree, and thoughts during game play.

 Define